symlex/symlex/README.md

 Composer is available for download at https://getcomposer.org/download/.
 I recommend adding `/usr/local/bin` to your path in `~/.bash_profile` and copying composer there: `sudo cp composer.phar /usr/local/bin/composer`

+Docker - a free tool that provides easy-to-use container virtualization - is available for download at https://download.docker.com/mac/stable/Docker.dmg

 History
 -------